MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-quick-access.md

 To configure Quick Access, you must have:

 - The **Global Secure Access Administrator** and **Application Administrator** roles in Microsoft Entra ID.
-- The preview requires a Microsoft Entra ID P1 license.
+- The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).

 To manage Microsoft Entra private network connector groups, which is required for Quick Access, you must have: